Turner syndrome: Physical features

 In addition to short stature, Turner syndrome is associated with a number of characteristic physical features.
-These include a webbed neck, a low hairline, a small chin and jaw, a high-arched palate, and a broad chest with wide-spaced nipples.
+These include a short, webbed neck, low hairline, small chin and lower jaw, arched palate, and broad chest with widely-spaced nipples.
 Lymphedema (swelling) of the hands and feet is common at birth and sometimes persistent throughout the lifespan.
-Some Turner's stigmata, such as cubitus valgus and shortened fingers, are related to SHOX gene dosage effects.

 A number of the external manifestations of Turner syndrome are focused on the limbs, hands, and feet.
 Lymphedema at birth is one of the classic features of the syndrome; though it often resolves during toddlerhood, recurrence in later life is frequent, often without apparent cause.
 Cases where the retained X chromosome was inherited from the mother more often experience lymphedema than those where it was from the father.
-As a consequence of lymphedema's effects on nail anatomy, females with Turner syndrome frequently have small hypoplastic nails.
+As a consequence of lymphedema's effects on nail anatomy, females with Turner syndrome frequently have small, hypoplastic, upturned nails.
+Their fingers are shorter and the hands are broad.
+Their feet are puffy, thicker, and swollen.
 Shortened metacarpal bones, particularly the fourth metacarpal, are a frequent finding.
 The body shape of individuals with Turner syndrome is frequently quite broad and stocky, as the growth deficiency is more pronounced in the length of bones than in their width.
 Scoliosis is common in Turner syndrome, and is seen in 40% of girls without growth hormone treatment.